 externalID configured with the same value of M2M-Ext-ID of the UE as step 3.

-monitoringType configured with LOCATION_REPORTING
+monitoringType configured with LOCATION_REPORTING.

-locationInfo configured with the UE's current location information (e.g. ageOfLocationInfo, cellId, enodeBId, routingAreaId, trackingAreaId, plmmId and twanId)
+locationInfo configured with the UE's current location information (e.g. ageOfLocationInfo, cellId, enodeBId, routingAreaId, trackingAreaId, plmmId and twanId).

-Step 10: Response to Monitring Notification for Current Location
+Step 10: Response to Monitoring Notification for Current Location

 After receiving a Location Reporting Monitoring Notification, the IN-CSE returns a response having a response code of 204 NO CONTENT.